Larysa Kuzmenko

 Larysa Kuzmenko (born 1956) is a Juno Awards-nominated Canadian composer and pianist based in Toronto, Ontario.
 She currently teaches on the music faculties of The Royal Conservatory of Music and the University of Toronto.

 Early life

 Kuzmenko was born and raised in Mississauga, Ontario, to Ukrainian parents.
 She studied music at the University of Toronto, earning a master's degree in composition.
+She is married to fellow composer Gary Kulesha.

 Career

 Kuzmenko has been commissioned to write pieces by the Canadian Broadcasting Corporation, the Hannaford Street Silver Band, the International Women's Brass Conference, the Laidlaw Foundation, the Oberlin Choristers, the Ontario Arts Council, and the Royal Canadian College of Organists.

 In 2003 her work "Impromptu and Toccata" was premiered in Toronto.
 Cellist Yamagami Kaori and pianist Peter Longworth presented her composition "Fantasy for Solo Violincello" at the University of Toronto Walter Hall in 2008; the work was commissioned by the Women's Musical Club of Toronto.

 Kuzmenko's oratorio "Golden Harvest" was first performed by the Winnipeg Symphony in 2016.
 For Canada's 150th Anniversary, she collaborated with Newfoundland playwright Robert Chafe to create a choral adaptation of Brahms Intermezzo.
 The work was performed by the National Arts Centre Orchestra and the Shallaway Youth Choir of St. John's, Newfoundland.

 Many of Kuzmenko's works have been published by Boosey and Hawkes.
 Her composition "Mysterious Summer Night" was performed by Christina Petrowska Quilico and included on her 2018 album Global Sirens.